 SWPPA is an all-volunteer organization that reviews, recommends, and researches issues related to older adults and people with disabilities.
 Below is a list of our committees.
 Please email us if you would like to learn more or join a committee.

-Age-Friendly Greater Pittsburgh Committee
+Age-Friendly Greater Pittsburgh

 Dementia-Friendly Greater Pittsburgh Committee

-The Education Committee is responsible for planning and executing our annual conference and other educational events.
+The Education committee is responsible for planning and executing our annual conference and other educational events.
 The annual conference brings in sponsors and attendees to share and learn the newest issues in aging and disability.

 Policy and Advocacy Committee

-The Policy and Advocacy Committee monitors, reviews, and shares information related to public policy issues impacting seniors, people with disabilities, and the organizations serving them.
+The Policy and Advocacy committee monitors, reviews, and shares information related to public policy issues impacting older adults, people with disabilities, and the organizations serving them.
 Beyond the sharing of information, the Policy and Advocacy Committee informs members of opportunities for advocacy and supports those efforts throughout the year.
 The committee also informs the Board of Directors when SWPPA should take a formal position on a policy, legislative or regulatory issue.
 The committee meets regularly via conference calls to facilitate easy participation, and committee members engage in using the organization’s principles scorecard to consider and present the impact of relevant legislation and regulations across our network.